Toxic Chinese Drywall is STILL a serious problem. Mitigation

 If toxic Chinese drywall can turn electrical wires and copper black, what do you suppose the toxins can do to your lungs or a childs?

 Sellers agents have provided me with copies of home inspections when I have asked if a home had toxic Chinese drywall.
 The inspection reports show photos of electrical box panels without the cover being removed!
-One of the main sources of discovery is to see if there is damage to the inside of the electrical panel of the home.
+One of the main sources of discovery is to see if there is damage to the copper wires inside of the electrical panel of the home and to check the ground wires behind the electrical outlets for blackening.

 Toxic Chinese Drywall has also been found in older properties which have been renovated within the last few years.
 Lowe’s had a class action lawsuit because they sold the product in their retail stores throughout the United States.

 After many years the strong odors from the Chinese drywall begin to diminish.
 This does not mean the home is less toxic, just that the strong scent is no longer obvious.
-It does however, have a very recognizable smell to anyone who has enough experience going into the properties to know “that pungent odor” which still permeates the properties and is often covered up by Glade plug ins or other deodorizers.
-There are other signs besides odors which must be inspected to determine whether a property has the toxic Chinese drywall.
+Homes which used Chinese drywall still have a recognizable pungent odor.
+These older Chinese drywall odors permeate the properties and are often covered up by Glade plug ins or other deodorizers.
+There are other signs besides odors which must be inspected to determine whether a property has toxic Chinese drywall.

 The State of Florida has given a tax break to homeowners who are willing to declare that they have a home built with the toxic Chinese drywall.
 Those homeowners get a $0 for the value of their building (home) and only pay taxes based upon the land value.
 Once the home is sold to another buyer, that buyer is expected know whether or not the home has the toxic drywall.
 The tax exemption is removed upon the resale and the new owner pays taxes based upon real estate assessed values of the home and land combined regardless of whether it still has toxic Chinese drywall.